 Canon RF 24-105mm f/4 L IS USM Lens Review & Test

 - While subject framing can be adjusted by moving closer or farther away from the subject, it is far better to select subject distance based on the ideal perspective it provides and that means the focal length is used to create the final subject framing.
-The versatility to quickly adjust that framing is the big advantage that a zoom lens provides.
+The versatility to quickly adjust that framing is a big advantage that a zoom lens provides.
 Still, having the right focal lengths available in a zoom lens remains paramount.

 - While super zoom lenses tend to rule in this regard, designers must make sacrifices to include extreme focal length ranges in a single lens and those sacrifices typically negatively impact image quality.
 The 24-105mm focal length range is not considered extreme by most, but it is relatively long (an over 4x zoom range).
-Though this focal length range still traverses the designer-challenging wide angle through telephoto range, the image quality capabilities of this range have, historically speaking, remained excellent.
+Though this focal length range still traverses the designer-challenging wide-angle through the telephoto range, the image quality capabilities of this range have, historically speaking, remained excellent.

 - While having a long range of focal lengths is helpful, what those focal lengths are is even more important, situationally more important at least.
-This lens’ 24-105mm range covers a solid superset of the heart of the general purpose focal length range, which is roughly 28-70mm for a full frame camera.
+This lens’ 24-105mm range covers a solid superset of the heart of the general-purpose focal length range, which is roughly 28-70mm for a full-frame camera.
 As the “general purpose” term indicates, the usefulness of the 24-105mm range is exceedingly high and the complete list of uses for this range is beyond my compilation abilities.
 The list of what I personally have used this lens for is already long.

 - This lens is an ideal choice for landscape photography and landscape photographers will find compositions ideally captured using every focal length available in this lens.
 The above image of the Maroon Bells was captured at 65mm.
 The Maui sunset below was captured at 24mm